Skip to main content

 13. Interview Tips

-• Singly linked list: O(n) to remove a node (need to find previous)
+• Singly linked list: O(n) to remove a node because you need to find the previous node to update its next pointer, and a singly linked list only has forward pointers

-• Doubly linked list: O(1) to remove (have direct access to prev and next)
+• Doubly linked list: O(1) to remove because you have direct access to both prev and next, so you can splice the node out in constant time

 When evicting from the tail, we need to also remove from HashMap.
 Without the key stored in the node, we’d need O(n) to find which key maps to this node.